Please enable the breadcrumb option to use this shortcode!

 University Teaching Hospitals, Lusaka and Livingstone / Center for International Health

 Partners are working to improve ART and related care for children living with HIV by training pharmacists at two Pediatric HIV/AIDS Centers of Excellence and better integrating them into HIV care teams.
 They are also building local capacity to implement ongoing professional development and training opportunities.

-AIHA began working with the University Teaching Hospital (UTH) in Lusaka and Livingstone Central Hospital (LCH) in 2006, linking them with the Milwaukee-based Center for International Health (CIH) to improve the quality of services provided by pharmacists at the Pediatric ART Centers of Excellence at both Zambian institutions.
-We recently graduated CIH upon successful completion of their technical assistance objectives and are now providing direct support to UTH and LCH through our HIV/AIDS Twinning Center Program.
+With support from CDC/Zambia, AIHA began working with the University Teaching Hospital (UTH) in Lusaka and Livingstone Central Hospital (LCH) in 2006, linking them with the Milwaukee-based Center for International Health (CIH) to improve the quality of services provided by pharmacists at the Pediatric ART Centers of Excellence at both Zambian institutions.
+In 2014, AIHA graduated CIH upon successful completion of their technical assistance objectives and has since been providing direct support to UTH and LCH through our HIV/AIDS Twinning Center Program.

 Chreso Ministries / University of South Carolina

 2015 – Present